 Go where the locals eat.
-The advise that is actually true.
+The advice is actually true.
 Good news, because at Kyoto Sushi you will find a lot of Japanese people eating.
-Even though they offer an all you can eat concept, it surely is the best one we’ve had in this category.
+Even though they offer an all-you-can-eat concept, it surely is the best one we’ve had in this category.
 Their prawns, good gawd, try them.
-We usually stop at round 4, but at Kyoto we push till round 5!
+We usually stop at round 4, but at Kyoto, we push till round 5!
 Add Kyoto to your favourite Asian restaurant list.

 Chin Chin Club, Rozengracht 133

-Dimsum and karaoke is always a great combination and the owners of the ChinChin Club must have noticed because the Asian trend is growing in Europe.
-Expect confusion Chinese food, fun cocktails, nostalgic games and late-night dancing.
+Dimsum and karaoke are always a great combination and the owners of the ChinChin Club must have noticed because the Asian trend is growing in Europe.
+Expect confusing Chinese food, fun cocktails, nostalgic games, and late-night dancing.
 Chin Chin Club is the place where that one last drink turned into one too many.
 Go here with friends and sing while you eat!

 Restaurant Blauw, Amstelveenseweg 158-160

 Surely you want to get fancy now and then.
 At Restaurant Blauw you can go all out on fancy Indonesian food.
 If you want, you can also order a la carte but we definitely recommend what restaurant Blauw is famous for.
 The traditional “rijsttafel” which is translated to rice table, is brought to another level here.
 Beautiful small plates are set around the table, filled with delicious Indonesian food. restaurantblauw.nl

 This list wouldn’t be complete without the infamous New King, right?
 Located in China Town in Amsterdam, it’s a crime if you haven’t tried this Chinese restaurant.
 Unfortunately, it’s always busy so you must reserve a spot to avoid disappointment at the door.
 The food portions are large so be wise about what to order. newking.nl